About Cairo, Egypt

 Mosque of Muhammad Ali: Situated in the Citadel of Cairo, the great Mosque of Muhammad Ali Pasha was commissioned by the person himself somewhere between 1830 and 1848.
 The mosque is considered to be the largest of its kind in the 19th century.
 It is the most noticeable mosque in Cairo with its twin minarets and animated silhouette.
 The mosque, along with the citadel, is one of the top tourist attractions and landmarks of Cairo.
 In fact, the great mosque will be the first feature visitors see when approaching the city from any side.

 Gezira Island: Gezira Island is located in the Nile River which is in central Cairo.
 In the 19th century, the island was first called Jardin des Plantes due to its vast collection of exotic plants that were shipped from all over the world.
-When exploring the Gezira Island, visitors can expect to see landmarks such as the Gezira Sporting Club, El Sawy Culturewheel Centre, Egyptian Opera House and the Cairo Tower.
+When visitors explore the Gezira Island, they can expect to see landmarks such as the Gezira Sporting Club, El Sawy Culturewheel Centre, Egyptian Opera House and the Cairo Tower.

 Luxury Lodgings in Cairo

 There is an abundance of premier hotels and lodgings in Cairo.
-Following is a representative line-up:
+Travelers will definitely be spoilt for choice by choosing from the following line-up:

 - Cairo Marriott Hotel & Omar Khayyam Casino

 - Concorde El Salam Hotel Cairo

 - Conrad Cairo